maxricodecastro/technical-shop/Architecture.md

 - Visible in header but non-functional for MVP
 - Placeholder text: "Search products..."
 - **UNCLEAR:** Should clicking it do anything?
 Or completely static?

-#### PriceSlider
-- Located in GlobalFilters section (always visible above prompt input)
-- Controlled by `minPrice` and `maxPrice` values extracted from LLM responses
-- Range inferred from user queries: "budget is $200" → $0 to $200, "minimum $200" → $200 to max
-- Updates automatically when LLM extracts price values from user messages
-- User can also manually adjust the slider, which sends updated prices in subsequent requests

 ## AI Integration: Multi-Prompt Architecture